Why Backup Google Photos to Amazon Photos?

 Step 5: After a few moments, you can download the archive to your PC.

 Step 6: Now, launch and log into your Amazon Photos on your computer.
 (If you don't already have Amazon Photos installed, you should download and install it first.)

 Step 7: Click the "Backup" button on the left.
 Then click "Add Backup" to select the photos you exported from Google Photos.
 Alternatively, you can drag and drop images into Amazon Photos' interface.

 Here's how to backup Google Photos to Amazon Photos using Google Takeout.
 This method is ideal for users who need to back up a lot of photos, but one thing to note is to remember to unzip before uploading to Amazon Photos.

 Bonus Tip: How to Backup Google Photos to Another Cloud

-If you feel that Amazon Photos is not suitable for you, you can also choose to back up your pictures to other cloud drives, such as Dropbox, OneDrive, MEGA, Amazon S3, Box or Flickr.
+If you feel that Amazon Photos is not suitable for you, you can also choose to back up your pictures to other cloud drives, such as Dropbox, iCloud Photos, OneDrive, MEGA, Amazon S3, Box or Flickr.
 At this point, you can directly use the online cloud file transfer service --- MultCloud without the tedious upload and download methods to achieve backup.
 With it, you can easily backup Google photos to cloud drives.

 In the process of using MultCloud, the following advanced functions can help you better achieve cross-cloud transfer, sync and backup, and even remote upload to the cloud.